Skip to main content

 System Variables

-System variables are pre-defined variables that store information about the user session, conversation, and bot configuration.
-They are available by default in the platform and can be used across bot flows to personalize the conversation and provide relevant information to the user.
+System variables are pre-defined variables that store information about the user session, conversation, and AI-agent configuration.
+They are available by default in the platform and can be used across AI-agent flows to personalize the conversation and provide relevant information to the user.
 To know more about system variables, click here.

 Syntax: